y-usuzumi/benchmarks/snappy/README.md

 ### Round 1

-Compress three TTR text files.
-Repeat for 10000 times.
+Compress the three TTR text files.
+Repeat for 100000 times.

 ### Round 2

 Compress a concatenation of 1000 repetitive content of each TTR text files.
-Repeat for 10 times.
+Repeat for 100 times.

 ## Decompression

-Decompress three TTR .sz files.
-Repeat for 10000 times.
+Decompress the three TTR .sz files.
+Repeat for 100000 times.